mexbeb/esp32-midi-footswitch/README.md

 ### You'll need:

-• An ESP32 board with BLE (I used an Az-Delivery ESP32 board)
+• An ESP32 board with BLE and Wi-Fi (I used an Az-Delivery ESP32 board)

 • N.O. switches (I used two momentary and one latching switch)